ffernn-dev/website-remake/documentation/Accessibility Testing.md

 Some other considerations made during the design stages:
 - Using a high contrast text/background colour combination
 - Adding icons on the filter dropdowns to show that they can be dropped down, and indicate their current state
-- Using relative font sizes in all my css, rather than pixel values
+- Using relative font sizes in all my css, rather than pixel values to respect the user's browser or system font size preferences

 Unfortunately I was unable to use online accessibility checkers, due to them requiring the site be accessible on the public web.